Logimethods/docker-nats-connector-spark/README.md

 ## Release Notes
 ### Version 0.1.0
-* Spark is based on version 1.5.2 so to be able to use docker-compse without hostname constrains.
+* Spark is based on version 1.5.2 so to be able to use docker-compose without hostname constrains.

 ### Version 0.2.0
-* To be able to use Spark version 1.6.2, docker-compose containers need to belong to an external network (which enforce an hostname without underscore).
+* To be able to use Spark version 1.6.2, docker-compose containers need to belong to an external network (which enforce a hostname without underscore).
 See [Switch to using hyphens as a separator in hostnames](https://github.com/docker/compose/issues/229):
 ```
 networks:
   default: